JohnnyCasares/trialpathway/README.md

     - View detailed information about each clinical trial, including trial contacts, study record dates, outcome measures, trial description, recruitment information, and administrative details.
     - Communicate with trial contacts or site personnel directly through the app.
     - Monitor and track the progress of clinical trials.
-    - Provide feedback or report issues encountered during the trial process.

 ## Important: Accessing the Database